 Riverfront Stadium is a $75 million state-of-the-art, multi-purpose venue on the west bank of the Arkansas River near downtown Wichita, on the former site of Lawrence-Dumont Stadium (1934 to 2018).
 While the stadium is most widely known as the home of the Wichita Wind Surge, it was built with many uses in mind.

-Officials say there could be as many as 100 additional public events each year beyond the minor league games.
-There have been college baseball and football games to date.
-The stadium has unique indoor-outdoor meeting spaces that also attracts private events ranging from corporate gatherings to weddings.
+There are also public events each year beyond the minor league games.
+There have been college baseball and football games, farm and art markets and the 2023 Kansas Global Holiday Market.
+The stadium has unique indoor-outdoor meeting spaces that also attracts private events ranging from corporate gatherings to weddings

 Seating at Riverfront Stadium